 \section{Introduction}

-Sampling from an unnormalized Boltzmann distribution is a fundamental task across various domains, including computational statistics \citep{liu2008monte,brooks2011handbook}, Bayesian inference \citep{gelman2013bayesian}, statistical mechanics \citep{landau2014a}, etc. Formally, we aim to draw samples from a target distribution $\pi$ on the state space $\mathcal{X}$, whose probability density or mass function is specified by a potential function $V: \mathcal{X}\rightarrow \mathbb{R}$ and an inverse temperature $\beta >0$:
+Sampling from an unnormalized Boltzmann distribution is a fundamental task across various domains, including computational statistics \citep{liu2008monte,brooks2011handbook}, Bayesian inference \citep{gelman2013bayesian}, statistical mechanics \citep{landau2014a}, etc. Formally, we aim to draw samples from a target distribution $\pi$ on the state space $\mathcal{X}$, whose probability density or mass function is specified by an energy function $E: \mathcal{X}\rightarrow \mathbb{R}$ and an inverse temperature $\beta >0$:

 Classical Markov chain Monte Carlo (MCMC) methods may suffer from slow mixing when in high dimensions or when the target distribution is multimodal \citep{latuszynski2025mcmc,he2025on}, motivating neural samplers that transport a known reference distribution to the target via score-based diffusion or normalizing flows \citep{gabrie2022adaptive, zhang2022path}.